Smrithi160/Aerodynamic-Pressure-Response-of-Stepped-Airfoil---APRSA/README.md

 About the Dataset

-The experiments were performed on four airfoil configurations:
+The experiments were performed on three airfoil configurations:

-Baseline (conventional) airfoil

 Stepped airfoil M1 – 3 discrete steps